Welcome

 Words and Word Lists

-When I sit down to my computer I rarely have a major writer’s block.
+I rarely have a major writer’s block.
 Ideas run amuck in my brain.
 My blocks come in smaller packages.
 Choosing the exact word I want can stop me like my mother yelling my full name.
-I can come to a place in my story where I want to say “Tom was nervous”.
+I can come to a place in my story where I want to say “Tom was nervous.”
 The editor side of my brain cautions that I am telling the reader instead of showing them.
 So I work at showing.

 I use the backspace key and start again.
 “Tom swallowed the lump in his throat.”
 Ok.
 Good.
 That shows the nervousness.
 Editor brain screams my full name and tells me that is trite and over done.
 Backspace again.
 I ask myself what else Tom can do with his throat.
 Bob his Adam’s apple, clear his throat, cough?
 Why does it have to be in his throat at all?